 How is Property Divided in Divorce?
 Experienced Rochester Divorce Lawyer Explains Property Division and Divorce

 Divorces can be difficult.
 There is a lot of information to understand, and there is often plenty of situations, both financial and emotional, to settle.
 When you’re going through a divorce, it’s vital you know what you’re responsible for, as well as what you have a right to throughout the process.
 New York, unlike other states in the US, is an equitable distribution state.
 When a state is an equitable distribution state, this means that the property shared in a marriage will be fairly and equally divided between spouses in the case of a divorce.
 If you and your spouse are unable to come to a compromise without the courts, the courts will then become involved and decide how to equally separate assets.
 Rochester divorce lawyer has over 20 years of experience assisting with property division and equitable distribution in New York.
-Schedule a free consultation and let her experience work for you.
+Schedule a confidential consultation and let her experience work for you.

 What Property is Divided in Divorce?